ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional commands `--tags` and `--operations`.

-`(-o|--output)` is the optional parameter.
-You can give the specific direction path to generate the files.
+`(-o|--output)` is an optional parameter.
+You can give the output path for the generated files.
-If not it will take the execution path as the target path.
+If not it will take the execution path as the output path.

 ####Mock service from OpenAPI
 ```